 Order the Minion tots to share if you order doesn’t include them.
 Read full review: Review of Minion Cafe at Universal Studios Florida

-Thunder Falls Terrace
+Thunder Falls Terrace (Jurassic Park Dining)

 Location: Islands of Adventure, Jurassic Park